 Nothing should get in the way of your perfect experience.
 Check these helpful tips for ensuring a smooth journey.VIEW LIST

-United States citizens need a passport, but not a visa, to enter Spain (and you will be required to have a passport or other accepted document that establishes your identity and nationality to re-enter the United States).
-We recommend that you keep a photocopy of the first page of your passport in a separate place in case of an emergency.
-Please note that photo ID is usually required to make credit card payments in Spain.
+United States citizens need a passport to visit Spain and to re-enter the United States.
+We recommend that you keep a photocopy of the photo page of your passport in a separate place in case of an emergency.

 Visas and other entry requirements, such as vaccinations, vary for individual countries.
-We recommend that you call the nearest consulate well in advance of your trip to confirm what you will need prior to travel.
-For the consulate nearest you, please visit www.maec.es/subwebs/Embajadas/Washington.
+We recommend that you check the up-to-date travel rules prior to travel here.

 Barcelona enjoys pleasant weather throughout the year, with the hottest months being July and August (average temperature: 29-30°C/84.2-86°F) and the coldest being January (average temperature 13°C/55.4°F).